 Grades are awarded for student academic performance.
-No grade will be reduced as a disciplinary action for student action or behavior unrelated to academic achievement.
+No grade will be reduced as a disciplinary action for student action or behavior unrelated to academic conduct.

-H. Privacy-- Information about individual student views, beliefs, and political associations acquired by instructors, counselors, or administrators in the course of their work is confidential.
-It can be disclosed to others only with prior written consent of the student involved or under legal compulsion.
+- G. Right to Privacy--Information about individual student views, beliefs, and political associations acquired by instructors, counselors, or administrators in the course of their work is confidential.
+It can be disclosed to others only with prior written consent of the student involved or under legal compulsion. - H. Right to Confidentiality of Student Records--All official student records are private and confidential and shall be preserved by the college.
+Separate record files may be maintained for the following categories: (1) academic, (2) medical, psychiatric and counseling, (3) placement, (4) financial aid, (5) disciplinary, (6) financial, and (7) veteran's affairs.
+In addition, disciplinary records are maintained by the Chief Student Services Officer.